kwhk/Youtube-Sync/README.md

-# How deploy project locally to kubernetes
+# Setup kubernetes to deploy project locally to single node kubernetes cluster (using `Minikube`)

-0. Ensure you have Docker Desktop running.
+1. Run Docker Desktop.
-1. Use `minikube start` to deploy single node cluster locally on your computer.
+2. Use `minikube start` to deploy single node cluster locally on your computer.
-2. We will need to change the configuration for minikube to support ingress (ingress-nginx controller) which enables public access to our containers:
+3. We will need to change the configuration for minikube to support ingress (ingress-nginx controller) which enables public access to our containers:

     ```
     $ minikube config set vm-driver hyperkit